webpack/webpack.js.org/src/content/concepts/mode.md

 webpack --mode=production
 ```

+This value is expected to always be set, and if not set webpack will warn and fallback to `production` mode.
 The following string values are supported:

 Option                | Description
 --------------------- | -----------------------